ComradDoge/DogeEU4/README.md

 Balance
 - Rhineland ideas tweaked
-- Road events frequency should be decreased
+- Road events more or less cleaned up and tweaked, money received from events is based on the province instead of the country
 - Sicily reverted back to catholic but still has Sunni population in the south
 - Monument Upgrade cost now is 1k/3.5k/7k>1k/2.5k/5k
 - Policies regarding republican tradition 1>0.5 and legitimacy 2>1
 - Holy Orders reverted to vanilla setting
-- Road events cleaned up internally

 Fixes
 - Provence cursed letters fixed